samgarfoot/Cyber-Security-Monitoring-Incident-Analysis-Lab/2-Privilege Escalation/Findings.md

 - T1068 — Exploitation for Privilege Escalation (gaining elevated privileges)

 These techniques demonstrate common post-compromise behaviours used by attackers to maintain persistence and increase control over a system.

+## Conclusion

+This investigation successfully demonstrated how Windows Event Logs can be used to detect and reconstruct privilege escalation activity.

+By correlating Event IDs 4720, 4732, and 4672 within Splunk, the full attack chain was identified, from account creation to administrative access.

+This highlights the importance of monitoring authentication events and group membership changes as part of a defensive security strategy.